-This article was last updated Mar 28, 2019, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Mar 28, 2019.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Upgrading your ticket on a United Airlines flight can be a challenging process because, aside from just buying one outright, you must navigate a complex combination of mileage, cash co-pays and elite certificate options.

 But if you have a chance to sit in United’s new international Premium Plus, business or first class cabins — especially for a long-haul flight — it is definitely worth exploring ways to upgrade to avoid sitting in a dreaded coach seat.

 To help, we’ve outlined all the ways to get an upgrade on United’s international and domestic flights and tips on how to increase your chances.
 If you’re patient and play it right, you can be rewarded with that highly-coveted upgrade.